 \begin{definition} A ${\rm II}_1$ factor is a von Neumann algebra $A\subset B(H)$ which: \begin{enumerate} \item Is infinite dimensional, $\dim A=\infty$.

 \item Has trivial center, $Z(A)=\mathbb C$.

 \item Has a trace $tr:A\to\mathbb C$. \end{enumerate} \end{definition}

 Here the order of the axioms is a bit random, with any of the possible $3!=6$ choices making sense, and corresponding to a slightly different vision on what the ${\rm II}_1$ factors truly are.
-The above order was chosen for futile, typographical reasons, in decreasing order of what is to be said, but let us interpret it, philosophically.
-With (1) we are making it clear that we are not here for revolutionizing linear algebra.
-Then we (2) we adhere to Definition 10.1, and to what was said next about it, on ``freeness''.
+With the above order, with (1) we are making it clear, right from the beginning, that we are not here for revolutionizing linear algebra.
+Then with (2) we adhere to Definition 10.1, and to what was said next about it, on freeness and reduction.
 And finally with (3) we adhere to the above principle, that von Neumann algebras must have traces.

-More seriously now, and leaving aside anything subjective, the above definition is motivated by the heavy classification work of Murray, von Neumann and Connes \cite{co1}, \cite{co2}, \cite{mv1}, \cite{mv2}, \cite{mv3}, \cite{vn1}, \cite{vn2}, \cite{vn3}, whose conclusion is more or less that everything in von Neumann algebra reduces, via some fairly complicated procedures, we should mention that, to the study of the ${\rm II}_1$ factors.
+More technically now, and leaving aside anything subjective, the above definition is motivated by the heavy classification work of Murray, von Neumann and Connes \cite{co1}, \cite{co2}, \cite{mv1}, \cite{mv2}, \cite{mv3}, \cite{vn1}, \cite{vn2}, \cite{vn3}, whose conclusion is more or less that everything in von Neumann algebras reduces, via some quite complicated procedures, we should mention that, to the study of the ${\rm II}_1$ factors.
 With the mantra here being as follows:

 \begin{fact} The ${\rm II}_1$ factors are the building blocks of the whole von Neumann algebra theory. \end{fact}